-For insider advice on how to study for the other three sections of the MCAT, read our article: The Problem With Your MCAT Studying (& How to Fix It).
+For insider advice on how to study for the other three sections of the MCAT, read our comprehensive MCAT Study Guide.

 The Medical College Admissions Test (MCAT) is broken up into 4 sections, each worth 132 for a total perfect MCAT score of 528.

 - Chemical and Physical Foundations of Biological Systems (Chem/Phys)